open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/agent-config.md

 (or using the equivalent environment variable `OTEL_INSTRUMENTATION_[NAME]_ENABLED`) where `[name]` (`[NAME]`) is the corresponding instrumentation `name` below.

+> **Note**: Some instrumentation relies on other instrumentation to function properly.
+When selectively enabling instrumentation, be sure to enable the transitive dependencies too.
+Determining this dependency relationship is left as an exercise to the user.

 ### Enable manual instrumentation only

 You can suppress all auto instrumentations but have support for manual